 Clarke offers students the opportunity to prepare for entrance into professional programs in the area of health science while completing their undergraduate degree.
 Many health science programs require a baccalaureate degree as a pre-requisite for entrance into the professional program.
-Although the application for admission into professional programs must be sought independently by the student, Clarke pre-professional health science advisers will act as advisers to students who wish to fulfill pre-requisites for admission into specific programs.
+Although the application for admission into professional programs must be sought independently by the student, Clarke pre-professional health science faculty will act as advisers to students who wish to fulfill pre-requisites for admission into specific programs.
 These advisers will also assist students in seeking admission to the following programs.

 Admission to Clarke University

 Application for admission into professional programs must be sought independently by the student.
 The pre-professional health science advisers will assist students in seeking admission to the following programs as well as acting as an adviser to the students who wish to fulfill pre-requisites for admission into specific programs.
 Students planning to enter any of the following programs are encouraged to consult with advisers regularly.